flexie/eas-4803-8803-ccs/docs/Assignments/Exercise7.md

 The solution is given by ``Mr*x2``.

-# Task: compare the image from LSQR and linearized Bregman.
+## *Task: compare the image from LSQR and linearized Bregman.
 What do you see?
-Remember again about clipping
+Remember again about clipping*

-# Task: the images recovered above are focusing only in the central region.
+## *Task: the images recovered above are focusing only in the central region.
 Why?
 (Hint: check source/receiver locations) How can we get a full illumination of the image?
-Make experiments to verify.
+Make experiments to verify.*

-# Task: change acquisition to be transmission -- e.g. put sources as a vertical line on the left, receivers on the right.
+## *Task: change acquisition to be transmission -- e.g. put sources as a vertical line on the left, receivers on the right.
 Show what RTM image looks like.
-Is it the same as you got from the reflective one?
+Is it the same as you got from the reflective seismic?*